GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

         gmt movie main.sh -NEarth -C13cx13cx80 -T10 -M0,png -V -L+f14p,Helvetica-Bold,white -Gblack

 2.3.
 Make draft animation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Now that we are happy with the master frame, we recommend you make a very short and small movie so you don't have to wait very long to see the result.
-This is advisable because creating an animation can be time-consuming and there may be errors when generating many images and when they are assembled: to reduce the number of frames (-T). to reduce the quality of the frames (-C).
+This is advisable because creating an animation can be time-consuming and there may be errors or unexpected behavior when generating many images and when they are assembled.

 ..
 Note::

-  The conversion to a video is done with FFmpeg (or GraphicsMagick if we ask for a GIF).
+  The conversion to a video format relies on `FFmpeg <https://www.ffmpeg.org/>`_ (for MP4 or WebM) and `GraphicsMagick <http://www.graphicsmagick.org/>`_ (for GIF).

 .. admonition:: **Step Goals**:

   - to see if the frames are changing as we expected.
   - to see if there is video file is created well.

-We add the following arguments:

-- Fmp4: to create a video (now it is possible to delete ``-M``).
-- Zs: to remove the temporary files created in the movie-making process.

 2.3.1.
 First attemp
 +++++++++++++++++++

+In this example I will reduce the number of frames to 10 (``-T10``) and the quality to 30 DPC (``-C13cx13cx30``).
+Also, I add the following arguments to :gmt-module:`movie`:

+- Fmp4: to create a video (now it is possible to delete ``-M``).
+- Zs: to remove the temporary files created in the movie-making process.
+Usefull to keep the working directory clean.

     .. code-block:: bash